artecs-group/RVfpga-sim-addons/README.md

   <img src="RVfpga_PipelineSimulator.png" width=90% height=90%>
 </p>

 Binary beta version (Ubuntu) of the two simulators are provided as a release in this repository.
+In folders RVfpga_ViDBo and RVfpga_PipelineSimulator you can find detailed instructions on how to run them in your own Ubuntu System.